 For tangible resources like tools, supplies, and equipment, get real price quotes from sellers to inform your cost estimate.
 For labor costs, get multiple price quotes from potential contractors to help give you a realistic idea of what the work you require will actually cost.
 Keep in mind that some time may pass between when you make your estimate and when these items will be purchased, so you should build in some room in case prices rise.

-In addition to building in cushion on each individual cost, you'll also need to add a buffer of 5-10% on your cost total to account for unexpected expenses.
+In addition to building in a cushion for each individual cost, you'll also need to add a buffer of 5–10% to your cost total to account for unexpected expenses.
 If this is your first time working with this project team, find out if the previous cost manager generated budget reports at the end of past projects.

 You can take a look at how much previous projects' final costs deviated from their initial estimates and use this cost data as a benchmark to estimate how much of a margin you need to build into your estimation report.